greenelab/deep-review/sections/06_discussion.md

 synergistic relationship between datasets.

 Multi-task learning (MTL) is an approach related to transfer learning.
-In MTL framework a model co-learns a number of tasks simultaneously such that features are shared across them.
+In an MTL framework a model co-learns a number of tasks simultaneously such that features are shared across them.
-DeepSEA framework [@tag:Zhou2015_deep_sea] implemented multi-task joint learning of diverse chromatin factors sharing predictive features from raw DNA sequence.
-This allowed, for example, a sequence feature that is effective for recognizing binding of a specific TF to be simultaneously used by another predictor for a physically interacting TF.
+DeepSEA framework [@tag:Zhou2015_deep_sea] implemented a multi-task joint learning of diverse chromatin factors sharing predictive features from raw DNA sequence.
+This allowed, for example, a sequence feature that is effective in recognizing binding of a specific TF to be simultaneously used by another predictor for a physically interacting TF.
 Similarly, TFImpute [@tag:Qin2017_onehot], a CNN-RNN architecture learned information shared across transcription factors and cell lines to predict cell-specific TF binding for TF-cell line combinations based on only a small fraction (4%) of the combinations using available ChIP-seq data.
-On multiple test sets that excluded specific TFs and cell lines TFImpute showed comparable or superior performance compared to the state-of-the-art.
+On multiple test sets that excluded specific TFs and cell lines, TFImpute showed comparable or superior performance compared to the state-of-the-art.
-Yoon et al.[@tag:Yoon2016_cancer_reports], previously discussed in the section on Electronic Health Records, demonstrated that predicting the primary cancer site from the cancer pathology reports together with it's laterality substantially improved the performance for the latter task, suggesting that MTL can effectively leverage the commonality between the two tasks using a shared representation.
+Yoon et al.[@tag:Yoon2016_cancer_reports], previously discussed in the section on Electronic Health Records, demonstrated that predicting the primary cancer site from the cancer pathology reports together with its laterality substantially improved the performance for the latter task, suggesting that MTL can effectively leverage the commonality between two tasks using a shared representation.
 A number of studies previously mentioned in the section on developing new treatments employed multi-task learning approach to predict a large number